 On site provision (if the proposal is for 11 or more dwellings or more than 1000 sq m. regardless of the number of dwellings) A schedule of the percentage of affordable homes to be provided on the site, split by the percentages of affordable housing by size, type and tenure.
 Off-site provision (usually only for proposals for 6 to 10 dwellings within Designated Rural Areas) Justification for off-site provision (if the proposal is for 11 or more dwellings, or more than 1000 sq m, regardless of the number of dwellings) Amount/calculation of contribution (if this can be provided) Trigger for payment of commuted sum, (if possible) e.g. on completion/occupation of a certain number of dwellings.
 Please state how many or provide details of another trigger.
-11. Education contribution - (Where Early pre-application discussions to establish whether your scheme requires a contribution, and if so, what that contribution is, should take residential development is above the relevant place with Nicola.
-Howells @northyorks.gov.uk plan's policy thresholds and results in a deficit in The information received from North Yorkshire County Council school places in the area) Education should be submitted with your planning application.
+11. Education Early pre-application discussions to establish whether your scheme contribution - (Where requires a contribution, and if so, what that contribution is, should take residential development place with Nicola.
+Howells @northyorks.gov.uk is above the relevant plan's policy thresholds and results in a deficit in The information received from North Yorkshire County Council school places in the area) Education should be submitted with your planning application.
 See Policy INF6 and Appendix B of the Craven Local Plan on Education Provision 12.
-Highway improvement/public transport contribution Early pre-application discussions to establish whether your scheme requires any contribution, and if so, what that contribution is, should take place with Area5.Skipton@northyorks.gov.uk See Policy INF7 of the Craven Local Plan on Sustainable Transport and Highways.
-The information received from North Yorkshire County Council Highways, along with relevant transport statements, assessments and travel plans should be submitted with your planning application.
+Highway Early pre-application discussions to establish whether your scheme improvement/public requires any contribution, and if so, what that contribution is, should take transport contribution place with Area5.
+Skipton @northyorks.gov.uk See Policy INF7 of the The information received from North Yorkshire County Council Craven Local Plan on Highways, along with relevant transport statements, assessments Sustainable Transport and travel plans should be submitted with your planning and Highways. application.
 Trigger for payment of commuted sum, e.g. on completion/occupation of a certain number of dwellings.
 Please state how many or provide details of another trigger.
 Please note, interest will be charged on late payments.